cgrazy/OC_EFI_Gigabyte_Z690_AlderLake_I9_12900K/README.md

 # Current State?

-My USB-C Hub issues seems to be resolved.
-My mistake I've observed that another USB 3.0 Hub issued some indifferences and was not working as expected.
-So an attached USB 3.0 device got disconnected automatically after a certain time w/o any interaction.
-After removing that USB 3.0 Hub booting and entering bios, even with connected USB-C Hub is possible.
+I guess, finally I resolved my USB issues.
+I've attached a LaCie Rugged device since years, but somehow when connected to any port that device leads to a stucked boot.
+As soon as the device is disconnected, booting is possible w/o any issues.
+Strange!

+While anaylizing that I was logged into Windows to use USBToolBox to check my USB mapping, and - really - I've done a small mistake with the first port.
+So my USBMap.kext needs to be updated slightly.

 Introduced CPUFriend and CPUFriendDataProvider according to the following [bug](https://github.com/dortania/bugtracker/issues/190).
 Geekbench 5 benchmark test also increased for both, single  and multi-core tests See result [before](./images/MacPro7,1-Geekbench_Browser_without_CPUFriend.mht.png) and [after](./images/MacPro7,1-Geekbench_Browser_with_CPUFriend.mht.png) adding CPUFriend.kext.

+For comparison reason I've uploaded the Geekbench reference done on [Windows 10 22H2](./images/MacPro7,1-Geekbench_Windows_Reference.png).
+On Windows a slightly better multi-core performance can be measured compared to the CPUFriend.kext version used on MacOS.

 At the moment I'm being quite satisfied with the system.

 # Outlook?
 * [ ] One of the next steps will be to re-enable UEFI Secure Boot again.
 * [#] Try to solve the USB-C boot issue
-* [ ] Solve the "Boot gets stuck" issue when USB devices are connected to the front panel.
+* [#] Solve the "Boot gets stuck" issue when USB devices are connected to the front panel.

 # Followed Guides?